Cruz-Lopez-Carlos-Antonio/Analytic_power_generation_cilindrical/docs/about.md

 ## Authors

-The present computational implementations and numerical validations accompany the manuscript: **"A Novel Power-Series Solution of the Bateman Equations Using the Mittag--Leffler Function"**, which was recently submitted to the journal *Annals of Nuclear Energy* (September 2026).[cite: 1]
+The present computational implementations and numerical verification accompany the manuscript: **"Power generation in cylindrical microchannels with high surface zeta potential"**, which was recently submitted to the journal *Physica Scripta* (September 2026).

 <div style="display: flex; flex-wrap: wrap; gap: 20px; justify-content: center; margin-top: 2rem; margin-bottom: 2.5rem;">